jonathanschilling/scafe/README.md

 You can download this template file here: [`scafe_configured.h`](https://raw.githubusercontent.com/jonathanschilling/scafe/master/scafe_configured.h).
 This *configured* file can then be used in your own project.
+`scafe` is then activated in the build by defining the preprocessor macro `SCAFE_ACTIVE

 A demo project is available in [`scafe_demo.c`](scafe_demo.c).